zixianwang2022/Megatron-LM/docs/llama2.md

 # Download Meta or Huggingface checkpoints

 Users must first apply for access to download the Llama-2 checkpoints either directly from [Meta](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) or through [Huggingface](https://huggingface.co/docs/transformers/main/model_doc/llama2) (HF).
-The checkpoints are available in two formats, native Llama-2 format (available from both the Meta and HF links), and HF format (available only from HF).
+The checkpoints are available in two formats, Meta's native format (available from both the Meta and HF links), and HF's format (available only from HF).
 Either format can be converted to Megatron, as detailed next.

 # Convert checkpoint format

-Depending on which checkpoint format is downloaded (native Llama-2 or HF), one or two steps must be taken to convert to Megatron format.
+Depending on which checkpoint format is downloaded (Meta or HF), one or two steps must be taken to convert to Megatron format.

-### Native Llama-2 format
+### Meta format

-The native Llama-2 checkpoints must first be converted to HF format before converting to Megatron format.
+The Meta format checkpoints must first be converted to HF format before converting to Megatron format.
 The `transformers` package is required for the first step, and must have version >=4.31.0 (e.g., `pip install transformers>=4.31.0`).
 Assuming the downloaded checkpoints are in `$CHECKPOINT_DIR` (with separate sub-directories for 7B, 13B, 70B, etc.), the following example command can be used to convert from Llama-2 format to HF format:

 ```
 $>: python $LIB_DIR/transformers/models/llama/convert_llama_weights_to_hf.py \